thanpolas/grunt-closure-tools/README.md

 ### Grunt 0.4.x Versions

 - **v0.7.6**, *19 Mar 2013*
-  - helpers.makeParam() - if param is an array, makeParam() should return a flat array after expanding its items with grunt.file.expand and not an array of arrays
+  - helpers.makeParam() - if param is an array, makeParam() should return a flat array after expanding its items with grunt.file.expand and not an array of arrays.
+By [@centi](https://github.com/centi) [#22](https://github.com/closureplease/grunt-closure-tools/pull/22)
+  - Added two options on the compile command to speed up compiling time.
+Tip from [@igorminar](https://github.com/IgorMinar) on [this commit](https://github.com/angular/angular.js/commit/3bd95dbb1a502575ae8250f49190f153442054eb).
+  - Moved repository to the *closureplease* organization.

 - **v0.7.5**, *16 Mar 2013*
   - Now works if *.py have no execution permission.
-By [teppeis](https://github.com/teppeis) [#21](https://github.com/thanpolas/grunt-closure-tools/pull/21).
+By [teppeis](https://github.com/teppeis) [#21](https://github.com/closureplease/grunt-closure-tools/pull/21).
   - Minor bug fixes in tasks.

 - **v0.7.3**, *16 February 2013*